 “Until recently some of the very big brands said in their T&Cs that warranties were invalidated if you were using your bike on a turbo or any type of mounting,” says Smith.

-With the massive increase in the number of riders taking to the indoor trainer, that position has started to change, with some bike makers now building and testing their frames so that they can cope with use in a turbo trainer.
+With the massive increase in the number of riders taking to the indoor trainer, that position has started to change, with some bike makers now building and testing their frames so that they can cope with use in a smart trainer.

 Specialized has tested and certified all model year 2020 (and onwards) road bikes for trainer use, though the brand’s other bikes, and those road bikes prior to MY2020, are “used on trainers at your own risk”.